Configure a webhook integration

 Endor Labs webhook payload

-See the following example for a sample notification payload.
+See the following sample notification payload.

 Use Endor Labs webhooks to integrate with Slack